mozilla-l10n/localizer-documentation/webprojects/snippets.md

 Snippets usually come on a monthly basis.
 Normally there is a lead time of 10-14 days between the request and the snippets being available in Firefox.
 Occasionally there are special requests outside of this cadence to support a product or feature launch for a particular market.

 Localizable files can be found on Pontoon under the [Engagement project](https://pontoon.mozilla.org/projects/engagement/).
-The pending project is also listed on the team [web project dashboard](https://l10n.mozilla-community.org/webdashboard/).

 ## Guidelines on localizing snippets